Staff

 Madeline joined Project Citizenship in September 2021 as a Communications Coordinator focused in effective communication skills, marketing strategies, and promotional campaigns.
 She took on the role of Communications Manager in September 2022.
 Outside of this work, she is pursuing her M.F.A in Creative Writing at the University of Massachusetts in Boston.
 She’s currently a Teaching Fellow for undergraduate courses.
 Her experience lies in social media marketing with digital and data- driven content creation experience.
 She is passionate about her work and supporting immigrant communities throughout Massachusetts and beyond

-Program Assistant, Farsi
+Program Assistant, Hindi, Marathi, Kannada

 Michael Lacek